Andrea has been an online writer for 8+ years. She mostly writes about dating, couples, weddings, travel, interior design, and gardening.

 Pluto is often mentioned with a scepter, keys, throne, and horse.
 He had the keys to a carved cedar chest at the Temple of Hera in Elis.
 Pluto holds the keys to Hades, which was considered forbidden to go into before one’s time.

-A golden key was laid on the tongue of his initiates.
+A golden key was laid on the tongue of an initiate.
 This was a symbol of the new knowledge they were instructed to keep secret.
 A key is a common symbol among other infernal deities including Hecate, Anubis, and Persephone.
 Guardians or timekeepers also used them, like Janus and Aion.

 Pluto is also depicted with a bident and a helmet that makes him invisible.
 Early Christian writers took ideas from the classical underworld and incorporated them into the concept of Hell.